-Run the lap part through or around the restraint.
+- 2. Secure the child in the child restraint as the instructions say. - Pull out the vehicle's safety belt and run the lap part through or around the restraint.
 The child restraint instructions will show you how.
 See if the shoulder belt would go in front of the child's face or neck.
-If so, put it behind the child restraint.
+If so, put it behind the child restraint. - Buckle the belt.
+Make sure the release button faces upward and outward, so you'll be able to unbuckle it guickly if you ever need to.

-- Buckle the belt.
-Make sure the release button faces upward or outward, so you'll be able to unbuckle it quickly if you ever need to. - To tighten the belt, pull up on the shoulder belt while you push down on the child restraint.
+- 5. Press the "cinch" button on the retractor cover to set the lock. - To tighten the belt, feed the shoulder belt back into the retractor while you push down on the child restraint.

-Push and pull the child restraint in different directions to be sure it is secure.
+- AN160055 - Push and pull the child restraint in different directions to be sure it is secure.

 To remove the child restraint, just unbuckle the vehicle's safety belt and let it go back all the way.
 The safety belt will move freely again and be ready to work for an adult or larger child passenger.

-Securing a Child Restraint in the Center Seat Position (Except Wagon Models Second Seat)
+Securing a Child Restraint in a Center Seat Position (Four-Door Models - Except 60/40 Split-Bench Seat)